Amazon Sales Velocity Limits and Account Reviews Explained

 Why would brushing be associated to launches and account suspensions or to velocity limit?

-Easy: some launch services might be using the same buyer account (with same name, address, credit card info) for giveaways, rebates, discount, even sales.
+Easy: some launch services might be using the sames buyer account (with same name, address, credit card info) for giveaways, rebates, discount, even sales.
 When Amazon’s algorithm – that is being constantly tightened – finds many recurrent buyers it’s going to be triggered.
 The buyer’s account will be flagged as a “bad quality” account.

 Will it escalate in the future?
-Who knows, probably yes, better stick to low-profile actions if you’re new.
+Who knows, probably yes, better stick to low-profile actions if you’re new to this game.

 What kind of Promotions are Still allowed?

 Any kind of promotion is still valid and no particular action on WHAT you do will affect your account.
 The problem is on HOW FAST you will get sales, ranking, reviews etc. So do not try to trick the system with easy quick wins or it might be the last action you’re able to do on Amazon.
 We deeply suggest to do a great use of PPC (Amazon Sponsored Products) Advertising as this is most likely not going to trigger any suspension algorithm and will as well help to rank better and increase your overall/organic sales.